 In "Operation: E.L.E.C.T.I.O.N.S.", the DCFDTL became President of the Student Council by promising a slice of their cake to the officer in charge of counting the votes.
 After the election, they imprisoned him instead of keeping their word.

-Numbuh One has Jet shoes and has very good use throughout the series.
+Numbuh One has Jet shoes, as do most of his teammates of Sector V, and they have very good use throughout the series.

 Likewise, Both Numbuh One and Numbuh Five also have a jetpack.